nxrighthere/ENet-CSharp/README.md

 `Library.version` the current compatibility version relative to the native library.

-`Library.Initialize(Callbacks inits)` initializes the native library.
+`Library.Initialize(Callbacks callbacks)` initializes the native library.
 Callbacks parameter is optional and should be used only with a custom memory allocator.
 Should be called before starting the work.
 Returns true on success or false on failure.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.